poucotm/Verilog-Gadget/README.md

 #### Verilog Gadget: Alignment (ctrl+shift+x)

- * Select range to apply alignment
+ * Select a range to apply the alignment to
  * Press the shortcut key
- * Alignment is based on the longest length of left hand side in selection
+ * Alignment is based on the longest length of the left hand side in the selection
- * Tabs will be replaced as spaces except for indent
+ * Tabs are replaced as spaces except indentation
  * example)

 ![Image][S4]